 It makes sense that we should evaluate different ways to manage and treat hypothyroidism if so many hypothyroid patients still exhibit the symptoms of hypothyroidism despite being treated with thyroid hormone.

-In fact you can read more about a different way to manage and treat hypothyroid patients in these posts:
+In fact, you can read more about different ways to manage and treat hypothyroid patients in these posts:

 Use these resources to help you understand how thyroid hormone functions and how to get proper treatment so you can reduce these symptoms of hypothyroidism.

 If you still have questions regarding your thyroid and symptoms please see the FAQ below.

 The most common cause of hypothyroidism in the US is an autoimmune condition known as autoimmune thyroiditis.